nabla0001/mnist.rnn/README.md

 Many of us have classified MNIST images before, but let's try something different to explore the magic of RNNs.

-First, let's flatten the 28x28 images of handwritten digits into sequences of their pixel values.
+First, let's flatten the 28x28 images of handwritten digits into sequences of pixel values.

 In phase 1 (*training*), we'll train an RNN to predict a single next pixel given a sequence of pixels.
 In phase 2 (*testing*), we'll then ask: can this RNN generate realistic-looking